cozy/cozy.github.io/src/tutorials/client-side-konnector/scrape-data.md

 async fetch(context) {}
 ```

-One thing you will need everytime when you want to save files in your cozy is the `context`.
-This allows the `Pilot` to use the same contex as the `Worker`, meaning the download call will look like it is made from the same webview as the navigation was made.
+One thing you will need everytime when you save files in your cozy is the `context`.
+This allows the `Pilot` to use the same context as the `Worker`, meaning the download call will look like it is made from the same webview as the navigation was made.

 Next, you have some questions to ask to yourself before actually saving those data on your cozy.

-- What type of file is it ?
+- What kind of data is it?

+For now, we'll consider you are dealing with files.
 You need to define if the file you are about to save is either a _bill_ or a _file_.
 The specificity of the _bill_ is that it represents actual invoices.
 It could be linked to operations in your Cozy Banks, but it will need some data like an `amount` and a `vendor` added .
-Here we gonna save the books "themselves", as there is no actual file to download, we'll pretend we're saving the `.pdf` of the books so let's go with a `saveFiles`
+Here we gonna save the books "themselves", as there is no actual file to download, we'll pretend we're saving the `.pdf` of the books so let's go with a `saveFiles`.

-- What is the content type of the file ?
+- What is the content-type of the file?

 Usually something you can find in headers, describing what type of content is supposed to be downloaded.
-For us it's a `pdf` (like the majority of the files you will save on your cozy), but it can be anything : zip, photos, excel sheets ...
+For us it's a `pdf`, but it can be anything : zip, photos, excel sheets ...

-- What will be the attribute on which the deduplication will base its logic ?
+- What will be the attribute on which the deduplication will base its logic?

 The `fileIdAttribute` will use the given attribute to know if the file needed to be saved or if it had already been downloaded.
 The simpliest way to differentiate two files is by their name, but in some cases (like _linked bills_) you will need something more revelant for the linking operation to hold all the bills for a same month and still save one file per month.

-- What is the qualification label for these documents ?
+- What is the qualification label for these documents?

-Cozy follows certains conventions regarding the documents qualification, you can find the list of [available qualifications](https://github.com/cozy/cozy-client/blob/master/packages/cozy-client/src/assets/qualifications.json) and see if something is fitting your needs.
-Otherwise for now it is recommended to not qualify them at all.
+Cozy follows certains conventions regarding the documents qualification.
+You can find the list of [available qualifications](https://github.com/cozy/cozy-client/blob/master/packages/cozy-client/src/assets/qualifications.json) and see if something is fitting your needs.
+Those qualification attributes are very useful to enrich the fetched documents with metadata and use them in apps.
-Here, even if the qualification does not exist, let's say it is "digital_book".
+Here, let's use a fictive qualification label, named "digital_book".

 ```javascript
 async fetch(context) {